canonical/certification-docs/Policy_Guide.rst

 certification website for each model the Vendor Approved Components are applicable.
-In order to ensure coverage of as many component options as possible, the Certification team will work with the Partner to decide on a test lan to cover a model and its full breadth of component options.
+In order to ensure coverage of as many component options as possible, the Certification team will work with the Partner to decide on a test matrix to cover a model and its full breadth of component options.

 Changes to the Test Suite
 -------------------------